18F/api.data.gov/content/docs/developer-manual/index.md

       <th class="doc-parameter-name" scope="row">API_KEY_DISABLED</th>
       <td class="doc-parameter-name">403</td>
       <td class="doc-parameter-description">
         The API key supplied has been disabled by an administrator.
-Please <a href="/contact/">contact us</a> for assistance.
+Please contact the API owner at the agency that offers the service for assistance.
       </td>
     </tr>
     <tr>
       <th class="doc-parameter-name" scope="row">API_KEY_UNAUTHORIZED</th>
       <td class="doc-parameter-name">403</td>
       <td class="doc-parameter-description">
         The API key supplied is not authorized to access the given service.
-Please <a href="/contact/">contact us</a> for assistance.
+Please contact the API owner at the agency that offers the service for assistance.
       </td>
     </tr>
     <tr>
       <th class="doc-parameter-name" scope="row">API_KEY_UNVERIFIED</th>
       <td class="doc-parameter-name">403</td>
       <td class="doc-parameter-description">
         The API key supplied has not been verified yet.
 Please check your e-mail to verify the API key.
-Please <a href="/contact/">contact us</a> for assistance.
+Please contact the API owner at the agency that offers the service for assistance.
       </td>
     </tr>
     <tr>